UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 VIC has a few other command line options:

-- `vic_image.exe -v`: says which version of VIC this is
+- `./vic_image.exe -v`: says which version of VIC this is
-- `vic_image.exe -h`: prints a list of all the VIC command-line options
+- `./vic_image.exe -h`: prints a list of all the VIC command-line options
-- `vic_image.exe -o`: prints a list of all of the current compile-time settings in this executable; to change these settings, you must edit the appropriate header files (e.g. `vic_def.h` or `vic_driver_shared.h`) and recompile using `make full`.
+- `./vic_image.exe -o`: prints a list of all of the current compile-time settings in this executable; to change these settings, you must edit the appropriate header files (e.g. `vic_def.h` or `vic_driver_shared.h`) and recompile using `make full`.